-The person in question looted the wallets through the Tron blockchain, attempting to send USDT several times due to not having enough TRX to pay for the transaction fees.
+The person in question looted the wallets through the Tron blockchain, attempting to send USDT several times due to insufficient TRX to pay the transaction fees.

 The thief then sent 500 TRX from an exchange-based wallet to cover the transaction costs.